urbit/urbit.org-reloaded/content/blog/iot.md

 Agricultural automation has been a primary engine for the growth of civilization, but it has been hampered by the downsides of IoT elaborated in the previous section.
-One bellwhether of this dynamic is the right to repair ones own equipment.
+One bellweather of this dynamic is the right to repair one's own equipment.
 [John Deere](https://www.thetruthaboutcars.com/2020/03/its-payback-time-right-to-repair-movement-targets-john-deere/) has long been at the center of this controversy.
 Farmers have lost the ability